-- The Head Teacher is responsible for ensuring the safety (including e-safety) of members of the college community. - The Head Teacher and another member of the Senior Leadership Team is aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.
+- The Head Teacher/Deputy Head Teacher are responsible for ensuring the safety (including e-safety) of members of the college community. - The Head Teacher and the Senior Leadership Team are aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff.